itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Creating Eye Matrix
 ------------------------------------

-Any square Data Object might need to be converted in eye matrix during many operations in matrix calculations.
+Any square data object might need to be converted in eye matrix during many operations in matrix calculations.
 This can be quickly done using function **eye()** declared under *DataObject* class.
 Syntax for the function **eye()** is shown below.